active-logic/uta/Documentation/Tasks.md

 I moved some files around.
 Before anything let's ensure everything is under source control.

-Now let's fix the workspace so the tests can run
+Now let's fix the workspace so the tests can run... ?

+Not by a long shot.
+Tests cannot run unless the package is embedded.
+So I need an "empty shell" package which is also not in VCS.

 ## Pending tasks